By the end of this section, you will be able to:

 Innovation in the Classroom

-The on OER allow instructors to adapt and integrate materials into their classes in new ways, incorporating topics of local interest or translating content into another language.
+The open licenses on OER allow instructors to adapt and integrate materials into their classes in new ways, incorporating topics of local interest or translating content into another language.
 Instructors who teach graduate level courses or courses in niche subject areas are often drawn to OER for two reasons:

 - They can adapt existing materials to meet the specific needs of their class.